tanaes/whopping_Voron_mods/extrusion_backers/README.md

 In this simulation, the un-backed extrusion bows by almost a full mm!
 In a V2.4 arrangement, with unbacked bottom rails on X and Y, you would expect almost 2 mm of deflection in the center of the bed — *10 layers!* In this case, we see the 3.2 mm backer reducing the total deflection by about 95%, and the MGN9 backer almost perfectly cancelling it out.

 Take all of these simulation results with a giant grain of salt, please!
 We're collecting more data at a rapid clip.

-### Sourcing

-A set of 3 backers in 1.9 mm steel can be bought at [SendCutSend](https://www.sendcutsend.com) for somewhere in the neighborhood of $10 (presuming you've met their minimum order of $29).

-If you're feeling spendy, even the Ti backers still cost about the same as cheapo linear rails, with a set of three costing around $60.

 ## The results